 - Where are they talking?
 Facebook?
 Twitter?

-- What content will you share?
+- What kind of content will you share?

 - Is it news updates?
 Videos?
 Images?